RK0429/kuPyLTSpice/README.md

 ### run_server.exe ###

-This command line tool was moved to the spicelib package.
+This command line tool was moved to the kupicelib package.

 ### SemiDevOpReader.py ###